uj-ydv/Homelab/README.md

 # Homelab
 Welcome to the Homelab repository!
 This repository contains the setup and configuration files for running a K3s single-node cluster with various self-hosted applications and services.

+### Expose Apps via Cloudflare Tunnel(Optional)
+You can securely expose your applications to the internet using Cloudflare Tunnel, which ensures that your services are accessible from anywhere without opening ports on your router.
+TO-DO : Configuration setting

 ### Applications